 Soobin Im is a graduate student studying School Psychology in the Department of Educational Psychology and a project assistant at RERIC.
 Before her graduate training, she was involved in a research project on a childhood anxiety disorder at the HealthEmotions Research Institute where she assisted the collection of clinical, behavioral, and physiological data.
 Her current research interests include understanding multiple layers of contextual issues in supporting social-emotional development of students from immigrant families and advocating for the students and their families who may face added stressors as a minoritized group.
 At RERIC, she is working on a review of academic and behavioral intervention studies implemented in rural settings and assists in various projects to promote school mental health services adapted for students, families, and educators in rural settings.

-Julia Porter is a first year doctoral student in School Psychology and her advisor is Dr. Kilgus.
+Julia Porter is a doctoral student in School Psychology at UW–Madison and her advisor is Dr. Stephen Kilgus.
 She attended Michigan State University for her undergrad where she received a BS in Neuroscience and minors in Health Promotion and Peace and Justice Studies.
 Her research interests fall under the umbrella of social, emotional, and behavioral assessments and interventions.
 She is currently involved in the School Mental Health Collaborative and the Rural Education Research & Implementation Center.